What Is a Balance Transfer Fee?

 • Regular APR: Once the promotional period ends, what is the regular APR?
 Is it lower than the APR you currently pay?
 How long will you need to pay that rate before you can pay off your balance in full?

-• Annual fee.
-If the credit card comes with an annual fee, is it worth paying to do your balance transfer?
+• Annual fee: If the credit card comes with an annual fee, is it worth paying to do your balance transfer?

-If you can pay off all or most of your balance before the intro APR period ends or can get your hands on a lower interest rate than you currently pay, oftentimes, paying a balance transfer fee is worth it.
-You can use a free online balance transfer credit card to get an idea of how much money a balance transfer can save you.
+If you can pay off all or most of your balance before the intro APR period ends or can get your hands on a lower interest rate than you currently pay, then paying a balance transfer fee is probably worth it.

 FAQs

-How much are the balance transfer fees?
+How much are balance transfer fees?

 Typically, balance transfer fees are a set percentage of the balance you transfer onto the new credit card.
 Usually, these fees range from 3% to 5%, but some balance transfer cards don’t charge this fee at all.

-How much it will cost you to transfer the $1,000 balance depends on the credit card’s balance transfer fee.
-For example, if the credit card charges a 5% balance transfer fee, then you would pay $50 on a $1,000 balance, but if it's 3% you'd only pay $30.
-The credit card issuer adds the fee amount to your credit card balance, so you may also need to pay interest on that amount.
+This depends on the credit card.
+For example, if the card charges a 5% balance transfer fee, then you would pay $50 on a $1,000 balance, but if it's 3% you'd only pay $30.

 Was there an issue with your flight?